dhelonious/mastodon-snap/docs/configuration.md

 ## External media storage

 The media directory can grow quickly, depending on how busy your server is.
-To move the media directory to an external volume mounted under `/media` or `/mnt`, you must first allow snap access to external media:
+To move the media directory to an external volume mounted under `/media` or `/mnt`, you must first allow Snap access to external media:

     sudo snap connect mastodon-server:removable-media